monomelodies/monad/docs/overview/build.md

 something like [Browserify](http://browserify.org/) to at least import Monad once.

-When you look at `index.html`, you'll notice that after the `libraries.js` file, it attempts to load a `bundle.js` from the current directory.
-This is where your custom admin code is loaded, so it's up to you to make sure that file exists.
+When you look at `index.html`, you'll notice that it attempts to load a `bundle.js` from the current directory.
+This is where your admin code is loaded, so it's up to you to make sure that file exists.

-The simplest way is of course to just write all your code in `./bundle.js` in your admin-or-wherever directory, which works as a poor man's solution.
+The simplest way is of course to just write all your code in `bundle.js` in your admin-or-wherever directory, which works as a poor man's solution.
 But since we need a transpiler in combination with Browserify anyway, you might as well take advantage of ES6 features (they're awesome!) and split stuff into